feynon/carlosbecker.com/content/post/2018-08-02-es2-to-es5-upgrade-s3.md

 # Incremental snapshots

-So, on our _real_ scenario, snapshots would take a lot of time, and users will still use the app meanwhile.
+So, on a _real_ scenario, snapshots would probably take a lot of time (let's say the cluster have hundreds of terabytes), and your users will still want to use the app meanwhile.

-To minimize downtimes, we will probably do the following:
+To minimize downtimes, you can probably do the following:

 1. full snapshot
 1. restore full snapshot